shrenik-jain/neetcode-solutions/README.md

 The primary goal of this repository is to provide a comprehensive resource for anyone preparing for coding interviews or looking to improve their problem-solving skills in Python.
 By studying these solutions, you can gain a better understanding of various data structures and algorithms, as well as practice implementing efficient and optimized solutions to common coding problems.

+## How to Use

+<i><b>Tip:</b> Before diving into the solutions, I recommend that you first try solving the problems yourself.
+This practice will help you develop your problem-solving skills.
+Use this repository as a reference after making an honest attempt, and compare your solution with the provided ones to identify areas for improvement. </i>

+1. Navigate to the specific folder containing the solutions you want to study.
+2. Open the Python file(s) and read through the code, comments, and explanations.
+3. Feel free to modify the solutions, experiment with different approaches, or add your own solutions to the repository.

 ## License

 This repository is licensed under the [`MIT License`](LICENSE), which means you are free to use, modify, and distribute the code as long as you include the original license file.